 We may push distractions away so far they do not return and all there is is breath.
-Time has stopped, flow state.
+Time has stopped and keeping the focus in the breath has become effortless, flow state.

 This is Dyana or Jhana.
 The place where you step back into the garden of the mind and the work of tending the garden is the same as the work of enjoying the garden.

 Mindfulness is the practise of relaxed focus, alert but rested awareness.
 Mind calm like a still lake, reflecting what it sees.
 The aim of the practise of mindfulness is the cultivation of the habit of conscious awareness.
 Habits maketh a person.
 Our character is mostly comprised of habits so practised we're not aware of them, unconscious habits.
 Mindfulness casts light into the dark of the unconscious.

 I learned Vipassana meditation, both mindfulness of breathing and the Metta Bhavna as taught by the Buddha in ghe sutras, from the Friends of the Western Buddhist Order when I was in Cambridge at university.
 I also saw the beauty of Tai Chi as a form of worship with them.
 Tai Chi is also self-defence and I learned worship as warfare.

 I understood then how and why mindfulness of breathing worked and that it was beautiful.
 The practise of mindfulness is the practise of relaxed focus, of alert but still concentration.
 In letting go of distractions to return to awareness we give the mind space to unfurl.
 The Metta Bhavana I had a strange relationship with.